nagonch/YACHT/README.md

 ## Output & Checks
 - Calibration RMS error should be low — otherwise rerecord the data

-- Validate cam-to-arm pose and error — rerecord the data if high
+- Validate cam-to-arm pose and error — rerecord the data/check the frames if it's high

 - With `visualize-2D`:
   → your_data_folder/visualization/ contains calibration target frame reprojected into images